-- 32. No record is available to confirm how crude oil was delivered from the Site to local refineries or costs actually paid to third parties for the delivery of crude oil.
-The Los Angeles Municipal Code requires that all oil produced from wells in the City will be transported by underground pipeline.
-The Site is near major Los Angeles refineries and terminals in Long Beach.
-This Study estimates that transportation costs to deliver crude oil from the Site to a nearby refinery were \$0.50 per barrel ("/B") in 2022. - 33.
-Since small amounts of natural gas were produced at the Site, it is assumed that the Site is connected to a pipeline for delivery of natural gas into the SoCalGas system (or another local distribution company).
+- 33. No record is available to confirm how crude oil was delivered from the Site to local refineries or costs paid to third parties for the delivery of crude oil.
+The Los Angeles Municipal Code requires that all oil produced from wells in the City will be transported by underground pipeline.12 This Study assumes that crude oil is injected into a common carrier pipeline for customer delivery through a custody transfer meter at the Site's boundary.
+This Study estimates that transportation costs to deliver crude oil from the Site to Long Beach by a common carrier pipeline were \$1.50 per barrel ("/B") in 2022. - 34.
+Since small amounts of natural gas were produced at the Site, it is assumed that the Site is connected to a pipeline to deliver natural gas into the SoCalGas system (or another local distribution company).
 A producer generally injects natural gas into a local distribution company pipeline through a custody transfer meter at the Site's boundary.

-$^{^{\}rm 10}$ Los Angeles Municipal Code Section 13.01.F.2 and 54.
+12 Los Angeles Municipal Code Section 13.01.F.2 and 54.